 Options:

 Koalas are marsupials native to the eastern and southeastern regions of Australia.
 They spend most of their lives in eucalyptus trees, rarely coming down to the ground.
 Their diet consists mainly of eucalyptus leaves, which are difficult to digest and contain little nutritional value.
-Despite this, koalas can survive on this diet due to their specialized digestive system
+Despite this, koalas can persist on this diet due to their specialized digestive system

 Question: